eitanyaffe/mview/README.md

 Hover shows element information in all profiles.
 Profile parameters can be set in code or adjusted interactively in the right panel.
 See the detailed profile guide: [profiles](docs/profiles.md).

-### Saving and loading states
+### Managing regions

+The Regions tab provides comprehensive management of saved visualization states, including assembly, contig selection, and zoom level.
+Region tables are stored as tab-delimited files with automatic versioning.

+#### Creating and opening region tables

-**Initialize state table**: Create a new table ("New Table").
+- **New Table**: Create a new region table with a custom name
+- **Open Table**: Select from existing region tables in the regions directory
+- **Delete Table**: Remove an entire region table (with confirmation)

+#### Working with regions

-**To save current state**:
+**To save current region**:
-1. Navigate to States tab
+1. Navigate to Regions tab
+2. Click "Add" button or press Alt+S
-2. Enter description in text field
+3. Enter description in the dialog
-3. Click "Add Current State"
-4. Click "Save Table" to save the state table
+4. Region is automatically saved

-**To restore a state**:
+**To restore a region**:
-1. Load an existing state table by clicking "Load Table"
-2. Select state from table
+1. Select region from the table
+2. Click "Goto" button in the Actions column
-3. Click "Go to Selected State"
+3. Use Alt+Backspace to undo navigation

+**To manage regions**:
+- **Edit**: Modify region descriptions
+- **Delete**: Remove individual regions

+Region files are saved as `[name].txt` with automatic backup versions stored in `versions/[name]_v1.txt`, `v2.txt`, etc.

 ## Working with your data